NixOS: Confederation

 powerful computers.
 I have experimented a bit with using my desktop computer to

-started getting grips on the binary cache signature checks of nix
+started getting grips on the binary cache signature checks of nix.
+I did end

 up with some unusable derivations that were synced over and that I weren’t able